Mautong/M2PN/README.md

-# M2PN:A Lightweight Multi-domain Multi-attention Progressive Network for Single Image Deraining
+# M2PN
-A Lightweight Multi-domain Multi-attention Progressive Network for Single Image Deraining The source code will be available when the paper is published.
+M2PN:A Lightweight Multi-domain Multi-attention Progressive Network for Single Image Deraining

-### Dataset download
+Coming Soon...
+Full code will be made available after the paper is published.